 The post Forget cash!
-Here’s 3 ASX dividend aristocrats that any income investor should own! appeared first on Motley Fool Australia.
+Here are 3 ASX dividend shares to own for income instead appeared first on Motley Fool Australia.

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 126%) and Collins Food (up 79%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.